kubevirt/monitoring/docs/runbooks/LowReadyVirtOperatorsCount.md

 ## Impact

-This alert indicates that a cluster-level failure may occur, and critical cluster-wide management functionalities, such as certification rotation, upgrade, and reconciliation of controllers, may become unavailable.
+This alert indicates that a cluster-level failure might occur, and that critical cluster-wide management functionalities, such as certification rotation, upgrade, and reconciliation of controllers, might become unavailable.
 Such a state would also trigger the `NoReadyVirtOperator` alert.

 The `virt-operator` deployment has a default replica of two `virt-operator` pods.